-- If the VOLTAGE COMMAND TOGGLE switch is moved up or down (+ or selected), the 10turn dial will now voltage clamp the membrane at voltages other than zero volts.
+- If the VOLTAGE COMMAND TOGGLE switch is moved to the left or right (+ or selected), the 10-turn dial becomes active and the instrument will clamp the membrane at voltages other than zero volts.
 These new clamping voltages should be displayed on the panel METER. - Return the VOLTAGE COMMAND TOGGLE switch to off.